-Another educational institution interested in the study of porous pavements is Washington State University, in cooperation with the Center for Environmentally Sustainable Transportation in Cold Climates (CESTiCC).
-Research is primarily focused on the roadway sub-base effects from infiltrating water through porous pavements.
-The City worked with WSU researchers to design a monitoring system for the Finch Arboretum porous asphalt parking lot, which is planned to be constructed in 2015.
+The City partnered with Washington State University (WSU) and the Center for Environmentally Sustainable Transportation in Cold Climates (CESTiCC) for another educational institution interest in the study of porous pavements.
+Research was primarily focused on the roadway sub-base effects from infiltrating water through porous pavements.
+WSU researchers designed a monitoring system for the Finch Arboretum porous asphalt parking lot.
+The goal was to analyze pollutant concentration that infiltrates through the porous pavement system.